stephen122204/ZLP-Scheduler/README.md

 python -m pip install pandas openpyxl
 ```
 **3) Add Your Spreadsheet**

 Place your input file in the same folder as `zlp_scheduler.py`:
 - `sections.xlsx` (default)
 - or `.xls` / `.csv`

+**Note:** If a file named `sections.xlsx` is not found, the terminal interface will prompt you to enter the name of the spreadsheet to load.

 **4) Run**
 ```bash